Sinclert/SentimentAI/README.md

 <br>

 ### Search for tweets:
-In this case the Twitter API is used to search for tweets fulfilling a specific query and save them to build a different dataset.
+In this case the <a href="https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets">Twitter Search API</a> is used to search for tweets fulfilling a specific query and build a different dataset.
 The expected arguments are:
 1. <b>Query:</b> words or hashtags that the tweets must contain.
 2. <b>Language:</b> language in which the tweets are searched.
 3. <b>Depth:</b> number of tweets to retrieve.